 In 2015 the NZJJF will begin awarding Quality Medals to each registered ju-jitsu club.
-The primary aim of the Quality Medals is to give the public an NZJJF rating of the ‘quality’ of clubs in terms of safety, education, ethical practice and instructor grades.
+The primary aim of the Quality Medals is to give the public an NZJJF rating of the ‘quality’ of clubs in terms of the NZJJF initiatives around safety, education, ethical practice and verified instructor grades.

 Clubs are currently able to gain NZJJF club membership, utilise a three-tier coaching course, and have their black belts’ grades verified.
 The Quality Medals provide a physical symbol that clubs can use on their website, their NZJJF webpage and on club certificates to demonstrate their involvement in NZJJF quality initiatives.